-This part of our study highlights Plato's pivotal role within the DeepCube project, demonstrating its application across three diverse use cases.
+This chapter highlights Plato's pivotal role within the DeepCube project, demonstrating its application across three diverse use cases.
 Firstly, in climate-induced migration in Africa, Plato facilitates the understanding of migration flows by combining socioeconomic and environmental variables.
 Secondly, in fire hazard forecasting, Plato enhances forecasting systems by enabling semantic enrichment and combined analysis of observational and predictive data.
 Lastly, in Copernicus services for sustainable tourism, Plato supports the research for the development of pricing tools and environmental impact assessments.
 Throughout these applications, Plato's capabilities in semantic enrichment, spatial analysis, and data integration play a crucial role in deriving actionable insights from complex datasets.

-5. EXPERIMENTAL ANALYSIS
+5. EXPERIMENTAL EVALUATION OF PLATO

-In this chapter, we provide a comprehensive assessment of query performance on a robust computing platform.
-The first section provides an overview of the datasets used for benchmarking, encompassing diverse geospatial and temporal dimensions.
-The first aspect of our analysis is the evaluation of the impact of caching mechanisms, while the second one is the exploration of the efficacy of the Raptor Join method, compared to simpler join techniques.
-This chapter has been written jointly with my colleague Filippos Yfantis and, as a result, it also appears verbatim in his Msc thesis [31].
+In this chapter we will present an assessment of query performance on Plato.
+We begin with an overview of the datasets used for benchmarking, encompassing diverse geospatial and temporal dimensions.
+The first aspect is the evaluation of the impact of caching mechanisms, while the second one is the exploration of the efficacy of the Raptor Join method, compared to simpler join techniques.
+This chapter has been written jointly with my colleague Anastasios Mantas and, as a result, it also appears verbatim in his MSc thesis [16].

-5.1 Data cubes and other datasets
+5.1 Data cubes and datasets